tai-phamduc/server/deployment_package_book_seats_by_id.md

 This package contains the code changes needed to add a new endpoint to the movie booking API:

-`PATCH /api/seats/book-by-id` - Updates the status of multiple seats to "booked" using their IDs
+`PUT /api/seats/book-by-id` - Updates the status of multiple seats to "booked" using their IDs

 ## Changes to Make